Bible Teaching

 bshelb@shelburnes.com

-We wish you a blessed Christmas and the grace of God in the coming year.
+Let’s remember that when Jesus came into the world so long ago, angels sang about peace on earth.
+It is Jesus’ teaching, more than anything else, that changes us humans from hurters to helpers.
 May we pray for peace on earth and may we all live a life that contributes to that peace and all that is good.

 B. and Ruth